kyma-project/kyma/docs/kyma/04-02-local-installation.md

      ```bash
      kyma install
      ```
+ >**NOTE** If you want to install a specific release version, go to the [GitHub releases page](https://github.com/kyma-project/kyma/releases) to find out more about available releases.
+Use the release version as a parameter when calling ` kyma install --release {KYMA_RELEASE}`.
   3. After the installation is completed, you can access the Console UI.
 Go to [this](https://console.kyma.local) address and select **Login with Email**.
 Use the **admin@kyma.cx** email address and the password printed in the terminal after installation finished.

   4. At this point, Kyma is ready for you to explore.
 See what you can achieve using the Console UI or check out one of the [available examples](https://github.com/kyma-project/examples).